betterscientificsoftware/bssw.io/Site/Announcements/Announcements.md

 --->

 <!--- Notes:
-- Listing more one announcement breaks the vehicle.
+- Listing more than one announcement breaks the vehicle.
 If you choose to promote your announcement over an existing one, please comment out the previous to make it clear what you've replaced
 - No announcement scheduled for 4/17/2017 - 4-18/2017 (as an example of days when no announcements are to be posted)
 - Support multiple display date ranges for each announcement
 - Question: Max length of announcement text?